West-DevOps/ansible-bootstrap/README.md

 `ansible-playbook playbook.yaml -v -e install_all=true`

 ## Post run
-This installer installs `nvm` and `pyenv` for dealing with node and python installs.
+This installer installs `nvm` and `pyenv` for dealing with nodejs and python installs.
 Therefore, after the run it is up to you to install the desired versions of node/python as you see fit.